1005 Family and Medical Leave

 Section P: Return to Work

-1. Employees who have complied with the terms and conditions in the FMLA approval notice are entitled to return to the same position, or an equivalent position with the same pay and grade, benefits, and comparable working conditions, at the expiration of FMLA.
+1. Employees who have complied with the terms and conditions in the FML approval notice are entitled to return to the same position, or an equivalent position with the same pay and grade, benefits, and comparable working conditions, at the expiration of FML.

-2. Employees on FMLA do not have greater rights to return to work than they would have if they had continuously remained at work.
-For example, employees who are on FMLA during a staff reduction do not have a right to return to work if they are laid off due to the staff reduction.
+2. Employees on FML do not have greater rights to return to work than they would have if they had continuously remained at work.
+For example, employees who are on FML during a staff reduction do not have a right to return to work if they are laid off due to the staff reduction.

-3. Supervisors, authorized officials, or designees are to submit completed Request for Personnel/Payroll Action Form to the appropriate transactions center for entry for employees returning from FMLA.
+3. Supervisors, authorized officials, or designees are to submit completed Request for Personnel/Payroll Action Form to the appropriate transactions center for entry for employees returning from FML.

 1. Information regarding FMLA and procedures for filing complaints of violations can be found in Attachment #7 — Employee Rights under the Family and Medical Leave Act.